MatthewYork/DateTools/README.md

 - cy (Welsh)
 - hr (Croatian)

+Note that not all localizations support the `shortTimeAgoSinceNow` format.

 If you know a language not listed here, please consider submitting a translation.
 [Localization codes by language](http://stackoverflow.com/questions/3040677/locale-codes-for-iphone-lproj-folders).

 This project is user driven (by people like you).
 Pull requests close faster than issues (merged or rejected).